ga4gh-discovery/data-connect/README.md

 ## Purpose and Motivation

 Ever advancing biomedical techniques, such as next-generation genome sequencing, multiplex imaging, single cell techniques and others are creating data with novel and unique structure.
-While standardization within scientific and clinical disciplines is ongoing, the diversity of those disciplines and specializtions will remain with us.
+While standardization within scientific and clinical disciplines is ongoing, the diversity of those disciplines and specializations will remain with us.
 As researchers and clinicians accumulate, analyze and attempt to interpret what these data can tell them comes the challenge of exploring and understanding this diversity.

 In this specification, we offer a simple, uniform mechanism to publish, discover, query, and analyze any format of biomedical data.
 There are thousands of ways data can be stored or moved over the network.
 Any “rectangular” data that fits into rows & columns can be represented via GA4GH Search.
 This is useful for all kinds of data as we now have a common way to use the information regardless of the domain where it originated.